makdid7/tkinter-typer/README.md

 • To reset the leaderboard, run `clear-scores.bat`

-A desktop app I built for a free-choice project in 7th grade, using Python's Tkinter GUI toolkit.
+A desktop app I built as part of a free-choice project in 7th grade, using Python's Tkinter GUI toolkit.